 Decarceration of Girls & Young Women

-YWFC recently opened a Center in Oakland but has worked there for the past two years.
-In partnership with the Akonadi Foundation, YWFC is a key part of a five-year campaign to radically transform the ecosystem in Oakland from one that criminalizes and incarcerates young people to an ecosystem that supports wellness, safety, future success and justice for young people.
-Sisters on the Rise will be our anchor program in Oakland, serving 30-45 young women and TGNC young people per a year.
-In Alameda County, YWFC is also working to stop plans to invest $75 million in building a new juvenile justice “camp.”
+In partnership with the Akonadi Foundation, YWFC has been working to radically transform the ecosystem in Oakland from one that criminalizes and incarcerates young people to an ecosystem that supports wellness, safety, future success and justice for young people.
+For 3 years, our Sisters on the Rise program in Oakland has served 30-45 young women and gender-expansive young people annualy.
+In Alameda County, YWFC has also worked hard to stop plans to invest $75 million in building a new juvenile justice “camp.”

-- Oakland Re-Imagine Youth Justice: A five-year campaign to radically transform the ecosystem in Oakland from one that criminalizes and incarcerates young people to an ecosystem and community-based alternative model that supports justice-involved women and TGNC people in reaching their full potential, accessing economic opportunities and becoming agents of change in their own lives, families and communities.
+- Oakland Re-Imagine Youth Justice: A five-year campaign to radically transform the ecosystem in Oakland from one that criminalizes and incarcerates young people to an ecosystem and community-based alternative model that supports justice-involved young women and gender-expansive youth in reaching their full potential, accessing economic opportunities and becoming agents of change in their own lives, families and communities.

 - Sisters & Siblings on the Rise: A personal transformation, leadership development, job training and well-paid internship program.
-Oakland YWFC is now accepting applications for Sister & Siblings on the Rise 2020.
-The deadline to apply is Friday, February 17, 2020
+Oakland YWFC is now accepting applications for Sister & Siblings on the Rise 2021.

 - Peer-based Outreach, Advocacy and Crisis Intervention: Peer advocates have been the most successful at finding and engaging the young people in YWFC programming through peer-to-peer referrals, community and street outreach.